ydrive/EasySynth/README.md

 | 12     | int   | cy   | Halved image height        |

 The coordinate system for saving camera positions and rotation quaternions is the usual right-handed Z-up coordinate system.
 Note that this differs from Unreal Engine, which internally uses the left-handed Z-up coordinate system.

+### Optical flow images

+Optical flow images contain color-coded optical flow vectors for each pixel.
+An optical flow vector describes how the content of a pixel moved between frames.
+Specifically the vector points from the coordinates the pixel content was in the previous frame, to where the content is in the current frame.
+Coordinate system the vectors are represented in is the image pixel coordinates, with the image scaled to a 1.0 x 1.0 square.

+Optical flow vectors are color-ceded by picking a color from the HSC color wheel with the color angle matching the vector angle and the color saturation matching the vector intensity.
+If the scene in your sequence is moving slowly these vectors will be very small and the colors will be hard to see when previewed.
+If this is the case, use the `optical flow scale` parameter to proportionally increase the images saturation.

+Our implementation was inspired by the [ProfFan's](https://github.com/ProfFan) [UnrealOpticalFlowDemo](https://github.com/ProfFan/UnrealOpticalFlowDemo), but we had to omit the engine patching in order to make this plugin as easy to use as possible (i.e. not requiring the engine to be manually built).

+<b>IMPORTANT:</b> Due to Unreal Engine [limitations](https://github.com/EpicGames/UnrealEngine/pull/6933) optical flow rendering assumes all objects other than the camera are stationary.
+If there are moving objects in the scene while rendering the sequence, the optical flow for these pixels will be incorrect.